Bats as Garden Allies: Installing Bat Houses for Natural Mosquito Control

 Let's address common worries:

 "Bats carry rabies": Bats can carry rabies, but the risk is extremely low.
-Less than 1% of bats have rabies, and they don't attack humans.
+California Department of Public Health data shows less than 1% of bats have rabies, and they don't attack humans.
 Simply don't handle bats with bare hands.
-If you find a bat on the ground or acting strangely, leave it alone and contact animal control.
+If you find a bat on the ground or acting strangely, leave it alone and contact Santa Cruz County Animal Services or Native Animal Rescue.

 "Bats will fly into my hair": This myth persists despite being completely false.
 Bats have excellent echolocation and navigate precisely.
 They have no interest in your hair.